Frequently asked questions

 Is it investment advice?

-No. IndexAlpha is a research tool, not personalized financial advice.
-We are not a registered financial advisor.
-For advice specific to your situation, talk to a licensed professional.
+No. IndexAlpha is a research and analysis platform — every output is auditable analytical work product, not personalized advice.
+We are not a registered investment adviser.
+For personalised advice, consult a licensed professional.

-Stock prices update during market hours.
-Company fundamentals refresh within 24 hours of each quarterly earnings release (about 4 times per year per stock).
-Scores recalculate daily before US market open.
+Equity prices update during market hours.
+Fundamental data refreshes within 24 hours of each quarterly earnings filing.
+Multi-factor scoring recalculates daily before US market open.

-How does IndexAlpha compare to other research tools?
+How does IndexAlpha compare to other research platforms?

 Who is this for?